thomasgillis/dbs/README.md

 - `OMPI_UCX_DEP` will be `--with-ucx=no` unless you specify it otherwise
 - `OMPI_OFI_DEP` will be `--with-ofi=no` unless you specify it otherwise
 - `OMPI_MISC_DEP` might be used to specify the use of `pmix`, `hwloc` etc.

+**Flups specificities**
+Flups being developed, it has been decided to use a specific git branch for defining the specific version.
+It is therefore required to detail the needed git branch.
+Here is the currently used private [git repo](https://git.immc.ucl.ac.be/examples/flups) .
+Do not hesitate to contact the developper of Flups to ask for an access.